Adam Naruszewicz

-Personal life
+Life

 The Naruszewicz family belonged to the middle class szlachta (Polish-Lithuanian nobility) who held local government offices and had a small estate in Polesie region of the Polish–Lithuanian Commonwealth, where Adam Naruszewicz likely was born.
 He started his education in a Jesuit school in Pinsk.
 Naruszewicz joined the Jesuit Order on 14 August 1748, and shortly afterward he began studying and from 1753 lecturing in grammar at the Vilnius University.
 He taught rhetoric at the Jesuits' elite boarding university, Collegium Nobilium in Warsaw from 1757.
 Between around 1758 and 1762 he studied theology at the Collège de la Trinité in Lyon, France.
 He received the holy orders in the nearby Vienne on 17 January 1762.
 During his time in Western Europe he visited Germany, Italy and Spain and met the Polish Queen of France, Marie Leszczyńska, during an audience at Versailles.
 Upon his return to the Polish–Lithuanian Commonwealth, he resumed his position as a lecturer in the Collegium Nobilium, now also teaching French language, poetics, geography and history; in 1767-1768 he held some lectures at the military school, the Corps of Cadets.

 Naruszewicz was introduced to the Polish king Stanisław August Poniatowski by Prince Adam Kazimierz Czartoryski in 1764.
 He was the editor of the Zabawy Przyjemne i Pożyteczne—the first Polish literary magazine, published in the years 1770–1777, and a prominent regular at the artistic gatherings, known as the Thursday Lunches, hosted by the king.
 Also a prolific writer, Naruszewicz received the Medal Merentibus from the king in 1771—an award in recognition of his literary achievements.
 Around that time, he was already counted as one of Poniatowski's most vocal supporters, advisors and allies.
 The Jesuit Order was suppressed in 1773, but the king arranged a number of church positions for Naruszewicz.
 Initially, he held positions at parishes.
 He was appointed coadjutor bishop in the Roman Catholic Diocese of Smolensk, and he was consecrated bishop of the titular see of Emmaus on 25 May 1775.
 He became the diocesan bishop of Smolensk in 1788, and bishop of Łuck in 1790.
 Poniatowski awarded him with the Order of Saint Stanislaus in 1776, and the Order of the White Eagle in 1783.